Model 1903 Serial Number 1

 The buildings on exhibit were made on a scale of 1/300.
 The process used photographs to create a three-dimensional object.
 Photographs of the actual buildings were exposed to a thick film of sensitized gelatin transferring the image onto the gelatin.
 Once the image was transferred, portions of the gelatin were washed away leaving only the image.
 The gelatin was then swelled with cold water until a low relief was created.
 Plaster was poured over the gelatin relief creating a permanent mold.
 Each side of the building was then cast from the mold, creating a perfect replica of the existing building.

 This model is listed in the 1909 museum inventory and pictured in an early photograph of the exhibit hall.
-Without shipping records, it is only speculative that this is the model that was exhibited in 1876.

-Battle of Little Bighorn weapons
+Battle of the Little Bighorn Weapons

 New Model 1859 Sharps Carbine